laurylopes/laurylopes/RESUME/resume.md

 **Techs:** Power BI, Jupyter Notebook, Python, Google Analytics

 ### Scientific Writer @ GAC group (innovation consulting)
-From Oct 2018 to Sept 2019, I worked as a scientific writer and built around 60 pages per week of official documents for tax deduction for big companies such as Safran, Segula, OTIS, and Engie.
+**From Oct 2018 to Sept 2019:** I worked as a scientific writer, producing around 60 pages per week of official documents for tax deductions for major companies like Safran, Segula, OTIS, and Engie.
+This experience enhanced my ability to prioritize tasks and organize work efficiently.

 ### PhD student in Nanophysics @ CNRS (national scientific research center)
-From Sept 2017 to Aug 2018, I worked as a PhD student to study spintronics materials.
-This experience helped me develop my analytical and communication skills, which are necessary when working in data.
+**From Sept 2017 to Aug 2018:** As a PhD student, I researched spintronics materials for next-generation electronics.
+This experience strengthened my analytical and communication skills, both essential for a career in data.

 ## Education
 - 2021, *LePont and Berkeley Fisher Center*, **450h Bootcamp in Data Analysis**.
 - 2017, *Paris-Saclay University*, **MSc.
-Physical Chemistry** (grade A, international excellence scholarship).
+Physical Chemistry** (grade A, *international award excellence scholarship*).
-- 2015, *University of Porto*, **BSc.
+- 2014, *University of Porto*, **BSc.
 Chemistry** (grade A).

 ## Languages
-Portuguese (fluent) - French (fluent) - English (fluent).
+Portuguese (native) - French (native) - English (fluent).